yashkumarsharma/test/README.md

 #### Running on Android emulator
  - use the [Canary build of Android Studio](https://developer.android.com/studio/preview) which has arm64 support for Android virtual device.

+### Helpful commands
+- On iOS, if you are facing issue related to pods try this command `cd ios && pod deintegrate && pod install`